 |

-TORNADO DYNAMICS Tornadoes happen after geomagnetic storms when the interface between the high density polar air mass and ambient mid latitude air mass is across the US midwest.
+TORNADOES Tornadoes happen after geomagnetic storms when the interface between the high density polar air mass and ambient mid latitude air mass is across the US midwest.
 The increase in charge density and repelling force between electrons in the electrified sectors of the auroral ovals powers a high velocity shock wave which increases barometric pressure and wind speed along the interface with the mid latitude air mass.
-May 13-1, 2013 – Sunspot AR1748 has produced an X1.7-class flare, an X2.8-class flare (1609 UT on May 13), an X3.2-class flare (0117 UT on May 14), an X1-class flare (0152 on May 15) and M3 Class solar flare and geoeffectice CME on May 17.
-These are the strongest flares of the year, signaling a significant increase in solar activity.
-May 18 -19, 2013 – Over the weekend, a pair of CMEs hit Earth.
-The geomagnetic storms sparked Northern Lights visible as far south as Colorado.
+May 13, 2013 -SUNSPOT AR1748 PRODUCED an X1.7-class flare, an X2.8-class flare (1609 UT on May 13), an X3.2-class flare (0117 UT on May 14), an X1-class flare (0152 on May 15) and M3 Class flare and geo-effective CME on May 17.
+These are the strongest flares of the year, signalling a significant increase in solar activity.
+May 18 -19, 2013 – A PAIR OF CME’s HIT EARTH. resulting storms sparked Northern Lights visible as far south as Colorado.
 Some of the brightest appeared over Cape Cod, Massachusetts.

-The repelling force between ground charge powers a high amperage surge of ground charge up vortex field lines which transform the momentum of spiralling charges into moments which increases the attractive force of the dipole field directly as the current amperage, transforming the vortex into a tornado.
+The surge of ground charge, spiralling clockwise up field lines transforms the momentum of spiralling charges into moments which catastrophically increase the voltage potential along the rotation axis and velocity of cloud droplets spiralling towards the ground, transforming the spinning vortex into a tornado.
 JULY 9-11 2013 – GEOMAGNETIC STORMS & CIRCUMPOLAR AURORAS SEPT 30 2013 – HIGH SPEED GEOEFFECTIVE CME Dec 8th 2023 – SOLAR FLARE & EXTREME UV FLASH: June 15, 2023 – G2-CLASS GEOMAGNETIC STORM: March 23 2023 – 8 HOUR G3-CLASS GEOMAGNETIC STORM March 31 2023 – GEOMAGNETIC STORM & BRIGHT AURORAS

 |